-Parents have 20 working days from receipt of the local authority's stage one written decision to make a written request to escalate the matter to stage two.
-As stated above, the decision will be deemed served 2 working days from the date of posting if sent by first class post, or on the day of sending if sent via email.
+Parents/carers have 20 working days from receipt of the local authority's stage one written decision to make a written request to escalate the matter to stage two.
+The decision will be deemed served on the day of sending via email.
 Appeal requests received outside of this timeframe will be rejected.

-Within 40 working days of receipt of the request, an independent appeal panel considers written and verbal representations from both the parent and officers involved in the case (including all past correspondence in relation to the stage 1 appeal) and gives detailed written notification of the outcome including the information considered and the rationale behind the decision (within 5 working days of the review meeting)
+Within 40 working days of receipt of the request, an independent appeal panel considers written and verbal representations from both the parent/carer and officers involved in the case (including all past correspondence in relation to the stage 1 appeal) and gives detailed written notification of the outcome including the information considered and the rationale behind the decision (within 5 working days of the review meeting)

-The members of the panel will be independent of the original decision making process but are not required to be independent of the local authority.
+The members of the panel will be independent of the original decisionmaking process but are not required to be independent of the local authority.
 They will be suitably trained to ensure a balance is achieved between meeting the needs of the parents and the duties and responsibilities of the local authority, and that road safety requirements are complied with so that no child is placed at unnecessary risk.

-Once the date of the meeting is set, parents will be given a deadline for the submission of any supporting evidence.
+Once the date of the meeting is set, parents/carers will be given a deadline for the submission of any supporting evidence.
 Late evidence submitted may mean that the meeting has to be adjourned to enable the panel to consider it.